anshuthopsee/nse-oi-visualizer/README.md

 ## To be added
 1. FII and DII data visualization.
+2. Option Chain table.
-2. Option Payoff visualization?
+3. Option Payoff visualization?
 Maybe.

 ## References
 1. Tried to replicate the UI of https://www.sensibull.com/ app.